-To find out more about how to understand whether the claimant has an overpayment and how to identify the cause of an overpayment see our overpayment and underpayments section.
+To find out more about how to understand whether the claimant has an overpayment and how to identify the cause of an overpayment see overpayment and underpayments.

 Most challenges against overpayments will be done using the dispute process.
 This process is used where there is in fact an overpayment but the claimant believes that they should not pay it back because of an error by HMRC.

 The dispute process is not governed by statute.
 Under statute, HMRC may recover all overpayments howsoever caused.
 HMRC set out their policy on how they exercise this discretion in Code of Practice 26.
 The process in COP26 is referred to as the ‘dispute process’.

 The dispute process is internal to HMRC.
 Disputes can be lodged using form TC846 or by letter (generally preferred by advisers as it allows a full argument to be put forward).

 Where a claimant phones HMRC to dispute an overpayment HMRC may use a streamlined process to deal with the overpayment.
 This was introduced in 2018.
 Under this streamlined process, HMRC's advisers will usually attempt to deal with all aspects of that call in one go.
 This is likely to involve: